groovywave/blog-with-astro/src/content/posts/vim/change-some-words.md

 ```
-Convert to uppercase or lowercase
+Change some words
 Copy and paste the below text and type some commands like below.

 ---
-1. /TIP1 1 2 <CR> <Esc>
+1. /TIP1 1 1 <CR> <Esc>
-2. v u v U
-3. V u V U
+2. c 4 w We              (change 4 words)
 ---
-You practie TIP112 and then you will be better
+You practie TIP111 and then you will be better
 ```